mvolkmann/blog/src/swift/Xcode.md

 With the project open in Xcode, select Source Control ...
 New Git Repository...
 In the dialog that appears, click the "Create" button.
+This automatically creates the first commit containing all the existing files on a branch named "main".

 To delete a local repository:

 - TODO: Is this possible?

+#### .gitignore

+All Swift project Git repositories should have a `.gitignore` file in their root directory that specifies files that should be committed to the repository.
+This file is not automatically created.
+This file can be obtained from {% aTargetBlank "https://gitignore.io", "gitignore.io" %}.

+- Browse {% aTargetBlank "https://gitignore.io", "gitignore.io" %}.
+- Enter "Swift" in the search input.
+- Click the "Create" button.
+- Select File ...
+Save As...
+- Save the file in the root project directory and name it `.gitignore`.
+- If this adds a file extension of `.txt`, rename the file to remove that.
+- This file will not be visible inside Xcode, but can be edited outside of Xcode using another editor such a TextEdit.
+- Optionally delete lines from this file that do not apply to your project such as lines that apply to older versions of Xcode and lines that apply to tools you are not using such as Carthage, CocoaPods, and Accio.

 #### Remote Repositories